-Such evaluation bias is potentially relevant to admission to graduate school, applications for jobs and fellowships, and tenure and promotion decisions.
-These sites for bias are important and we need to gather further data on the profession to determine whether and to what extent gender schemas are playing a role in women's success.
+Such evaluation bias is potentially relevant to admission to graduate school, applications for jobs and fellowships, teaching evaluations (Superson 1999), and tenure and promotion decisions.

-But, one might think, past graduate school, the publication record of candidates is what matters most.
-Rarely are there two candidates who are exactly equivalent.
-The better candidate's CV, for example, has more articles in peer-reviewed journals.
-However, drawing on data concerning the gender of authors in seven highly rated philosophy journals over the past five years, I'd like to suggest, that given the current state of things in philosophy, we should consider the possibility that there is evaluation bias even in the peer-review process.
-Based on the limited data I've gathered (e.g., I don't have data on submission), I'm not in a position to argue that evaluation bias is playing a role in publication in philosophy.
+But, one might think, there are objective criteria for evaluation.
+Rarely are there two job candidates who are exactly equivalent.
+The better candidate's CV will have, for example, more articles in peer-reviewed journals.
+However, drawing on data concerning the gender of authors in seven highly rated philosophy journals over the past five years, I'd like to suggest that given the current state of things in philosophy, we should consider the possibility that there is evaluation bias even in the peer-review process.
+Based on the limited data I've gathered (for example, I don't have data on submission), I cannot argue that evaluation bias is playing a role in publication in philosophy.
 Rather, I offer the data to make two points.
-First, the numbers suggest that women are under-represented in what, by some standards, are considered "top" non-specialized journals (and in at least a couple somewhat specialized ones), and we should investigate why the numbers are so low.
-Second, if women's work is not being fairly evaluated for publication, this would provide a vivid example of how deep evaluation bias can be.
-If women's CV's are not being fairly evaluated in comparison with men's, and if the work they produce that provides lines on a CV is also not being fairly evaluated, then there is a double disadvantage: your work is unfairly judged, so it is harder to be published in prestigious journals, but even when you succeed in establishing equivalent credentials to a man, your CV is "read" as inferior.
+First, the numbers suggest that women are underrepresented in what are considered "top" journals, and we should investigate why the numbers are so low.
+Second, the hypothesis that women's work is not being fairly considered provides a vivid example of how deep evaluation bias can be.
+If women's CV's are not being fairly evaluated in comparison with men's, and if the work they produce that provides lines on a CV is also not being fairly evaluated, then there is a double disadvantage: your work is unfairly judged, so it is harder to be published in prestigious journals; but even when you succeed in establishing equivalent credentials to a man, your CV is "read" as inferior.
 The same accumulation of disadvantage is relevant to the situation of minorities in philosophy as well.